-Given the unpredictable and dire nature of the virus, most business owners have adopted a full-time remote work model for their staff members in order to sustain the company.
+Given the unpredictable and dire nature of the virus, most business owners have adopted a full-time remote work model for their staff members to sustain the company.

-That’s a huge change from working in the office with all furniture and equipment provided for to using your own stuff at home.
-Thus, it can be a challenge for you to work efficiently at home due to the lack of office space.
+That’s a huge change from working in the office with complete furniture and equipment to using your own stuff at home.
+Thus, it can be challenging to work efficiently at home due to the lack of office space.

 The Importance of Proper Ergonomics

 Ergonomics is important for work-life balance.
-You can’t give your best at work if you feel any pains and aches in your body due to having improper posture in front of the computer, hand-writing a letter, or speaking on the phone.
+You can’t give your best at work if you feel pain and body aches due to improper posture in front of the computer, handwriting a letter, or speaking on the phone.

-In addition to having the correct posture, you might also have to alter your work setup if you feel muscle strains or discomfort after even just a short while typing on your computer.
+In addition to having the correct posture, you might also need to alter your work setup if you feel muscle strains or discomfort after just a short while typing on your computer.

 In fact, there have been increased reports of WFH people developing lumbar pain and weight gain, based on the research of the Journal of Occupational and Environmental Medicine.